Yufei447/Topic-Modeling/README.md

 # Topic-Modeling
 Natural Language Processing and Topic modeling on User Review Data.
-Cluster cutomer reviews into groups and discover the latent semantic strcutures.
+Cluster customer reviews into groups and discover the latent semantic str utures.